ASC2899/SuperStore-Dataset-MSExcel/README.md

 **A1** ![Screenshot 2024-12-02 134554](https://github.com/user-attachments/assets/97581501-6a2d-4d68-99b2-a98c1a16e8ac)

+- This is very simple, we need to apply **SUMIF** to find total sum of profits for a single Order ID.

 **Q2: Find the number of days between the Order Date and Ship Date for first 50 orders.
 Highlight orders shipped in less than three days using conditional formatting.**

 **A2** ![Screenshot 2024-12-02 134903](https://github.com/user-attachments/assets/c34b0fed-9340-47b3-b93c-fb6c6227c289)

+- To find the number of days, we will use **DATEDIF**.
+Now DATEDIF function is hidden in Excel because its one of the Excel legacy functions, if you don't know the syntax then here it is =DATEDIF(start_date, end_date, unit) where unit is "D", "M", "Y".
+- After we select the Shipping days column we created and click on Conditional Formatting under Home Tab.
+- Then select Highlight cell rules > Less than > type 3 in the option > format as you need and hit ok.

 **Q3: Extract the first two letters of each Manager name from the Managers sheet and create a new table with these abbreviations.**